temporalio/documentation/docs/dataconversion.md

 This action displays the codec endpoint dialog.

 Enter the URL and port number for your codec endpoint.
-Exit the dialog, go back to the previous page, and refresh the page.

-The button should now be light blue, and your Payloads should be displayed in a readable format.

-#### In the config file
+Refresh your Workflow Execution page to see encoded/decoded data.

+**In the Web UI server configuration file**

-The codec endpoint can be specified in the [configuration file](/references/web-ui-configuration#codec):
+Specify the codec endpoint in the Web UI server [configuration file](/references/web-ui-configuration#codec):

 ```yaml
 codec:
     endpoint: {{ default .Env.TEMPORAL_CODEC_ENDPOINT "{namespace}"}}
 ```

+Start the Web UI server to use this endpoint for decoding data in Workflow Executions in the specified Namespace.